This page is an excerpt from

 Seventy weeks are decreed

 Another commonly held view is that “the word” refers to the decree of Artaxerxes I in 445 BC (Neh 2).
 The seven and sixty-two year-weeks would then lead to the arrival of Jesus in Jerusalem and his Passion in AD 32 by counting 360 days for one year.
-However, one does not know the exact day of both this decree and the Crucifixion, for which the preferred date is furthermore in AD 30 or 33 (see note 20).
-Taking a non-outstanding decree just to make the seventy weeks fit into the history in some preferred way is not very convincing.
+However, one does not know the exact day of this decree.
+And the preferred date for the crucifixion is AD 30 or 33 (see appendix D: Crucifixion date).

-Independently of this, the holders of this interpretation translate Daniel 9:25 with “the coming of the anointed Prince”, which is not correct because “Prince” has no article in the original Hebrew text.
-This means that it is “an anointed Prince” and therefore not Christ to whom Daniel 9:24 refers with “...for anointing the Holy of Holies”.
-Christ is unique and cannot be designed as “an anointed Prince” among others.
+Independently of this, the holders of this interpretation translate Daniel 9:25 with “the coming of the anointed Prince”, which is not correct because “Prince” has no definite article in the original Hebrew text.
+This means that it is “an anointed Prince” among others.
+So this cannot be Christ, to whom Daniel 9:24 refers with “...for anointing the Holy of Holies”.
 In addition, the seven weeks and the sixty-two weeks have to be separated because of the punctuation in the original text.
 So there are only seven and not sixty-nine weeks between “the word” and “an anointed Prince”, who is Cyrus fulfilling Jeremiah’s prophecy.
 This interpretation is confirmed by Isaiah: “I am he who says of Cyrus ‘my shepherd’.
-He will fulfill my whole purpose, saying of Jerusalem ‘let her be rebuilt’ and of the Temple ‘let your foundation be laid’.
+He will fulfill my whole purpose, saying of Jerusalem ‘let her be rebuilt’ and of the temple ‘let your foundation be laid’.
 Thus says the Lord to his anointed, to Cyrus...”
 (Isa 44:28-45:1).
-In Daniel 9:26 there is still question of another “anointed one”.
-This is the high priest Onias, as we shall see.
+Another “anointed one” (Dan 9:26) is the high priest Onias, as we shall see.